lsst-dm/alert_stream/README.md

 $ docker run -it epyc_alerts python bin/sendAlertStream.py -h
 ```

+You must rebuild your container every time you modify any of the code.

 **Start producing an alert stream**

 From the directory containing dates of data (20171227, etc.),